 I am a former teacher, school administrator and civil servant with educational/public administrative experience in 3 Canadian provinces.
 My interests revolve around the linkages between public policy making and assessment/evaluation.
-Canadian case law is one focus.
+Evidence-informed decision-making is my research focal point, with Canadian case law as one research area.
 Policy formation and implementation/enactment processes, student assessment, literacy/oracy measurement, and statistical understanding of professionals are current areas of investigation.
-Policy, program and personnel evaluations are specializations.
+Policy and program evaluations are specializations.

 My recent publications include: